-Edina, Minn., USA - June 26, 2017 - Training magazine, together with Wilson Learning, has published an exclusive study that examines what some high-performing learning & development organizations are doing differently—and better—to prepare their newest group of leaders to successfully navigate a shifting and increasingly sophisticated business environment.
+Edina, Minn., USA - 26 de junio de 2017 - Training magazine, together with Wilson Learning, has published an exclusive study that examines what some high-performing learning & development organizations are doing differently—and better—to prepare their newest group of leaders to successfully navigate a shifting and increasingly sophisticated business environment.
 Their research underscores what L&D professionals already know: Creating a capable talent pool able to transition into the leadership roles being vacated by retiring Baby Boomers is vital to the success of any company.
 The study reinforces the belief that instructor-led training and on-the-job training have a higher rate of effectiveness over virtual and mobile training methods.

 “Training magazine strives to bring the latest insights, trends, and industry best practices to our readers,” notes Training Editor–in-Chief Lorri Friefeld.
 “For this study, we delved into what separates leadership development within high-performing companies from others when preparing their own generation of new leaders.”

 Using data from interviews with more than 500 L&D professionals and an in-depth review of current industry literature, the authors outline four distinct facets of leadership development that are paramount to the success (or failure) of an organization’s leadership training efforts.
 Michael Leimbach, Vice President of Wilson Learning Worldwide Global R&D, says, “The research confirms the critical relationship between active executive involvement in the training process and the success of the company’s leadership development initiatives.
 It also provides us with new insights into the value of broadening the learning methods we use to reinforce highly effective instructor-led development efforts, especially in ways that can increase the speed of development in today’s more complex work environment.”